strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 kafka.consumer.auto.offset.reset=earliest
 ```

-The Config Map with the complete configuration file should look like this:
+The ConfigMap with the complete configuration file should look like this:

 ```yaml
 apiVersion: v1